CaptainIRS/sharded-kvs/README.md

 * **Sharding**: The key-value store is sharded across multiple nodes using [Consistent Hashing with Bounded Loads](https://research.google/blog/consistent-hashing-with-bounded-loads/).
 * **Replication**: The key-value store supports replication across multiple replicas for each shard.
 The number of replicas can be configured (default: 3).
 It uses the [Raft Consensus Algorithm](https://raft.github.io/).
 * **Load Balancing**: The key-value store uses a round-robin load balancer to distribute the requests across the replicas using the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 Leader forwarding is used to forward the requests to the leader replica.
-* **Scalability**: The key-value store can be deployed on Kubernetes with a configurable number of shards and replicas and can be changed dynamically using the [Helm](https://helm.sh/) values file.
-(Run `make deploy` to apply the changes after updating the [helmfile.yaml](./helmfile.yaml) file)
+* **Scalability**: The key-value store can be deployed on Kubernetes with a configurable number of shards and replicas and can be changed dynamically using the `KVStore` custom resource managed by the `kvctl` controller.
 * **Upgradability**: The key-value store can be upgraded without any downtime using the [RollingUpdate](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) strategy in Kubernetes.
 (Run `make sync` after updating the source code).
 * **Fault Simulation**: The system can simulate network partitions and shard failures using [Chaos Mesh](https://chaos-mesh.org/).
 Visit http://chaos-dashboard.svc.localho.st/chaos-mesh/ to access the Chaos Mesh dashboard and experiment with different fault scenarios.
 * **Tracing**: The system provides logs of traffic among all the shards logged to the standard output by capturing packets using eBPF.
 The logs can be viewed using the `stern` tool.
 (Run `stern -l group=shard-0 -n=kvs -t=short` to view the logs of the shard-0 replica group).